XboxReplay/xboxlive-auth/README.md

 ### I'm unable to connect even with valid credentials and no 2FA

-Take a look at https://account.live.com/activity or try to sign in to https://account.xbox.comr/Profile.
+Take a look at https://account.live.com/activity or try to sign in to https://account.xbox.com/Profile from your browser.
 Recent activities (from unknown location, as a production server) may be blocked.